ZhouMengjie/you-are-here/README.md

 5. To generate your own testing routes, please run "generate_random_routes.m".
 To use extra turn information, please run "generate_turns.m".
 6. Plot figures presented in the paper, please refer to "bar.m", "culling_plot.m" and "mse_plot.m".
 All figures in '.eps' format are saved in ./figures directory.

+### Disclaimer

+We make no claims about the stability or usability of the code provided in this repository.
+We provide no warranty of any kind, and accept no liability for damages of any kind that result from the use of this code

 ### Citation
 ```latex
 @InProceedings{noe2020eccv,